kingkw1/secure-codebase-chatbot/README.md

 - Note: After the pipelines have been served, and open-webui finds them, the pipelines can be edited and then updated within the webui from the admin panel, rather than restarting the pipeline server

+- Note: If receiving a bunch of syntax errors, do the following IN A GIT BASH WINDOW:
+    ```markdown
+    cd your/project/directory
+    dos2unix start_pipelines.sh
+    ```

 ### 4. Serve open-webui
 ```markdown
 .\.venv\Scripts\activate